nwmbutler/Small_Steps/README.md

 * Knowledge shared state of current project

 Team blockers
-* Adherence to Team charter raised as concern,working patterns addressed and revised - monitor
+* Adherence to Team charter raised as concern, working patterns addressed and revised - monitor
 * Actions required

 # Using this code
-### This repo needs cloning and running of the back end to work correctly.
+### This repo needs cloning and running for the back end to work correctly.
 [link to Back End](https://github.com/nwmbutler/carbon-back-end)

 ```